Donna Andersen brings storytelling to your content development

 Donna Andersen on long-form content development

-Brochures, white papers, case studies — I have a particular talent for converting extensive, detailed information from a “data dump” into a compelling narrative.
+Brochures, white papers, manuscripts, case studies — I have a particular talent for converting extensive, detailed information from a “data dump” into a compelling narrative.
 I use exactly the same copywriting process of research, organization and craft — the document is simply longer.

 Whether you need to reach a business to business (B2B) or business to consumer (B2C) audiences, you are still communicating with readers who can get confused or bored.
 I make sure that doesn’t happen.

 Donna Andersen on journalism, ghostwriting and press releases